 Heart disease prevention: Does oral health matter?

 Taking care of your teeth isn't a proven way to prevent heart disease.
-While there appears to be some connection between oral health and heart disease, more research is needed to fully understand it.
+While there appears to be some connection between oral health and heart disease, more research is needed to understand it.

 Poor oral health has been debated as a possible cause of heart disease for many years.
 In 2012, experts from the American Heart Association reviewed the available scientific evidence and concluded that poor oral health hasn't been proved to cause heart disease — and that treating existing gum disease hasn't been proved to reduce the risk of heart disease.
+Still, studies have shown:

 Even though oral health isn't a key to heart disease prevention, it's important to take care of your teeth and gums: